 H.B.
 No. 1528 aims to establish a regulatory framework for legal paraprofessionals in Texas by introducing licensing requirements and disciplinary measures.
-The bill amends various sections of the Government Code, including the addition of "AND LEGAL PARAPROFESSIONALS" to the headings of Subtitle G and Chapter 82, and creates a new Subchapter E-3 titled "LEGAL PARAPROFESSIONAL DISCIPLINE."
+The bill amends various sections of the Government Code, including the addition of "AND LEGAL PARAPROFESSIONALS" to the headings of Subtitle G and Chapter 82, and creates a new Subchapter E-3 focused on "LEGAL PARAPROFESSIONAL DISCIPLINE."
 It outlines the disciplinary jurisdiction of the supreme court and the Commission for Lawyer Discipline over licensed paraprofessionals, as well as the establishment of rules of professional conduct applicable to them.

 Statutes affected: Introduced: ()